ssmall41/pi_poetry/docs/architecture.md

 The writer thread pops `PhrasePackage` items from `phrase_q` and submits each one to a `ReorderBuffer`.
 The `ReorderBuffer` holds packages until all prior chunks (by `chunk_id` and `intra_chunk_seq_id`) have arrived, then drains them in order — ensuring that `results.json` is written in the same offset order as a serial run, regardless of which worker processed which chunk first.

 Because phrases arrive pre-serialized in `json_strs`, the writer only concatenates strings to the output stream; it performs no phrase formatting or JSON construction itself.

+When `write_letters` is enabled, the writer also assembles `letter_sequence.txt`: as each chunk's final package drains in order, its `letter_chars` are appended to the file, reconstructing the full mapped character stream in offset order (see [Pipeline.cpp](../src/pipeline/Pipeline.cpp), `flush_phrase`).

 Only one writer thread exists because disk writes must be serialized and because the `ReorderBuffer` is inherently sequential.